In a Nutshell

 The Application Process

 Figure’s application and approval process is entirely online.
 It usually takes about 5 minutes to complete the online application, and most applicants get approval immediately.
-It can take around 5 days for funding to come through.
+It can take as little as 5 days for funding to come through.

 - Your name, address, email address, and date of birth